 Before we wrap up our edition, we will now offer you a few off-the-shelf ideas that you can add to your PCBs to make them appealing.

-5、Top Three Simple But Beautiful PCB Art Ideas
+5. Top Three Simple But Beautiful PCB Art Ideas

 These contact pads that resemble fingers are simple to design but beautiful to behold.
 You can utilize them when designing any generic PCB.

 Christmas is often a season of sending gifts.
 In modern times, most people consider electronics as gifts for festive seasons like Christmas.
 So, if you are thinking of producing electronics that can sell as gifts, why can’t you add a Christmas tree art?
-Not necessarily to make it useful; but just because you can.
+Not necessarily to make it worthwhile, but just because you can.

 When designing consumer electronics, you might consider setting a different design for the microprocessor.
 A better idea will be to utilize a “brain” art to differentiate the processor from other components.
 It would look more appealing and would become easier to troubleshoot.